giulicastelli/project-group-5-300691-/README.md

 ---

 ### **3 Defining the problem type: Regression, Classification or Clustering**

+Based on the dataset, this is a multi-class classification problem because the target variable `Guild_Membership` consists of discrete categories representing the guild each scholar belongs to ("Master Guild", "Apprentice Guild" and "No Guild").
+The objective is to predict which guild each scholar will be assigned to based on their attributes.

+---

 ### **4 Algorithms:**

 Three algorithms were chosen based on their characteristics and suitability for the dataset:

-**Logistic Regression:**
+**Logistic Regression**
 Logistic Regression is simple and interpretable, making it suitable for understanding relationships between features and the target.
 It is also computationally efficient, even with large datasets.
 However, it assumes linearity between features and the log-odds of the target, which may not hold true for complex datasets like this one.
 Logistic Regression struggles with imbalanced data, often predicting the majority class, and has limited ability to capture non-linear patterns unless features are transformed or interactions are explicitly modeled.

-**Random Forest:**
+**Random Forest**
-Random Forest is an ensemble method that builds multiple decision trees during training and combines their predictions (e.g., majority vote for classification).
-Each tree is trained on a bootstrapped sample, and feature selection is randomized at each split to reduce overfitting.
+Random Forest is an ensemble method that builds multiple decision trees on bootstrapped samples and combines their predictions to reduce overfitting.
+It effectively handles non-linearity, provides feature importance metrics, and is robust to imbalanced datasets.
+However, it can be computationally intensive, memory-heavy for large datasets, and requires careful hyperparameter tuning for optimal performance.

-Pros:

-Handles non-linearity and interactions among features without explicit feature engineering.

-Provides feature importance metrics, aiding in interpretability.

-Robust to overfitting due to ensemble averaging and well-suited for imbalanced datasets by weighting classes or using techniques like SMOTE.

-Cons:

-Computationally intensive, especially with a high number of trees (n_estimators) or deep trees (max_depth).

-Memory usage can be significant for large datasets.

-Requires careful tuning of hyperparameters (e.g., n_estimators, max_features, max_depth) to achieve optimal performance.

-CART Decision Trees:
+**CART Decision Trees**
-CART (Classification and Regression Trees) is a non-parametric model that splits the dataset into subsets based on feature values, recursively partitioning until leaves contain instances of a single class or reach a stopping criterion.
+CART (Classification and Regression Trees) is a model that splits the dataset into subsets based on feature values, recursively partitioning until a stopping criterion is met.
+It is easy to visualize, interpret, and explain, captures non-linear relationships and requires minimal preprocessing for both numerical and categorical data.
+However, it is highly prone to overfitting without regularization and it is sensitive to small changes in the dataset.

-Pros:

-Easy to visualize, interpret, and explain to non-technical stakeholders.

-Captures non-linear relationships and interactions among features naturally.

-Requires minimal preprocessing, as it handles both numerical and categorical features natively.

-Cons:

-Highly prone to overfitting, as it tries to perfectly classify training data unless regularized (e.g., by limiting max_depth or min_samples_split).

-Sensitive to small changes in the dataset, which can significantly alter the structure of the tree.

-Limited predictive power as a standalone model; often outperformed by ensemble methods like Random Forest.

-Training Overview:
-The dataset was preprocessed by handling missing values, encoding categorical features, and standardizing numerical features.
-We performed feature selection to identify the most relevant attributes.

-Environment

-Programming Language: Python 3.9
+---

 Libraries: scikit-learn, pandas, numpy, matplotlib, seaborn